 More Than A Newspaper Duplicate

-Instead of regurgitating the news and layouts of its printed parent, the FT site is fast, efficient and more importantly readable on-screen.
-Superbly illustrated and effectively laid out, the reader sees it is more than a print duplication.
+Instead of regurgitating the news and layouts of its printed parent, the FT site is fast, efficient, and more importantly readable on-screen.
+Superbly illustrated and effectively laid out, the reader sees it as more than a print duplication.

 – Asian Advertising and Marketing, May 2, 1997.